-On my last day, I had lunch with my friends from work and said my good-byes.
+On my last day, I had lunch with my friends from work and said my goodbyes.

 The direction of my life had changed.
 I was shocked and unprepared.

-I walked around the store in a bit of a daze picking up what I needed.
+Remembering I needed food for the next day, I headed to the grocery store.
+I walked around the store in a bit of a daze picking up what I thought I needed.

 Did I have my key card, my wallet, all of my bags?
 Then I would check again, fearful that in my state of mind, I would leave something important behind.

 I was holding up the people behind me, who were most likely getting impatient and wondering why I was taking so long.

-Then it dawned on me.
-How many times had I got impatient with someone in that same supermarket, without ever thinking what they might be dealing with?
+How many times had I got impatient or been unkind with someone in that same supermarket, without ever thinking about what they might be going through?

 We don’t think about what could have happened to someone else.
 We don’t think about the burdens they could be carrying.